Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 _We recommend that you complete the setup instructions for your identity provider prior to enabling this toggle in your dbt account.
 Once enabled, any existing license mappings in <Constant name="dbt_platform" /> will be ignored._

 The recommended steps for migrating to SCIM license mapping are as follows:
-1. Set up SCIM but keep toggle disabled so existing license mappings continue to work as expected.
+1. Set up SCIM but keep the toggle disabled so existing license mappings continue to work as expected.
-2. Configure license attributes in your IdP.
+2. Configure license attributes in your Identity Provider (IdP).
 3. Test that SCIM attributes are being used to set license type in <Constant name="dbt_platform" />.
 4. Enable the toggle to ignore existing license mappings so that SCIM is the source-of-truth for assigning licenses to users.